Program Income on Sponsored ProgramsSPA-11-011

 When Program Income is not anticipated during the proposal preparation process and arises out of opportunities that occur during the life of the award, the principal investigator is responsible for notifying the departmental fiscal officer and ORA in order to establish the Program Income account.
 Program Income revenue must be deposited according to the requirements of Treasury policy VI-120.

 Most agencies identify the method for accounting for Program Income in the award notice, or have default rules for accounting for Program Income.
 ORA uses separate accounts to house Program Income and related expenses.
-The Program Income account and the main grant account are linked in the FIS and both accounts are included in financial reports to agencies.
-The Financial Status Report submitted to the agency must include the aggregate amounts earned and spent
+The Program Income account and the main grant account are linked in the University Financial System and both accounts are included in financial reports to agencies.
+The Federal Financial Status Report submitted to the agency must include the aggregate amounts earned and spent.

 Regulations of the awarding agency or the terms and conditions of the award should be reviewed for any specific language regarding Program Income for the project.
 Unless otherwise required by the awarding agency, recipients shall have no obligation to report Program Income earned after the end of the project period.